Converg3nce/matic-docs/docs/develop/advanced/matic-to-ethereum.md

 The **logEventSignature** is the keccack-256 hash of the Data event.
 This is the same hash that we have included in the Predicate contract.
 All the contract code used for this tutorial and the exit script can be found [here](https://github.com/rahuldamodar94/matic-learn-pos/tree/transfer-matic-ethereum)

 Once the exit script is completed, the root contract on ethereum chain can be queried to verify if the value of the variable **data** that was set in child contract has also been reflected in the **data** variable of the root contract.

-This was a simple demonstration of how data can be transfered from matic to ethereum.
-More complex logic to be executed can be included in the exitToken function of the **CustomPredicate** contract.